 The complete output of the press is recorded in the bibliography of Leonard Jay (1963) by L. W. Wallis.

 Giambattista Bodoni of Parma (1740-1813), an Italian engraver, publisher, printer and typographer is now remembered for the famous typeface named after him.
-In 1768 he was appointed printer to the court of Parma, where, greatly influenced by the work of John Baskerville (see above), he developed an international reputation for technical refinement, combining classical typographical elegance with purity of materials.
+In 1768 he was appointed printer to the court of Parma.
+Greatly influenced by the work of John Baskerville (see above), he developed an international reputation for technical refinement, combining classical typographical elegance with purity of materials.

-Our Bodoni collection comprises about 170 books and includes splendid editions of the classics, such as his folio of Horace's Opera (1791), and Italian authors, such as the two volume edition of Tasso's La Gerusalemme Liberata (1795), as well as copies of Gray's Poems (1793) and The Castle of Otranto by Walpole (1791).
-The last is superbly bound by William Edwards of Halifax in Etruscan calf, decorated by acid staining in contrasting shades of terra cotta leather and black tooling, with rectangular panels on each cover, bordered with Greek palmate leaves in black with outer borders tooled in gold, the spine also being decorated in gold and black with classical ornaments in six panels.
+Our Bodoni collection comprises about 170 books, including splendid editions of the classics.
+We hold his folio of Horace's Opera (1791), and works by Italian authors, such as the two volume edition of Tasso's La Gerusalemme Liberata (1795).
+We also hold his editions of Gray's Poems (1793) and Walpole's The Castle of Otranto (1791).
+The last is superbly bound by William Edwards of Halifax in Etruscan calf.
+It is decorated by acid staining in contrasting shades of terra cotta leather and black tooling.
+There are rectangular panels on each cover, bordered with Greek palmate leaves in black with outer borders tooled in gold.
+The spine is also decorated in gold and black with classical ornaments in six panels.

 This collection of about 200 titles represents about one third of the total output of this celebrated 18th century Glasgow press, which was founded by the brothers Robert (1707-76) and Andrew (1712-75) Foulis.
 In 1741 Robert opened a bookshop at Glasgow University and from 1742 began to publish books at his own press, being appointed as University Printer in 1743.
 With his brother in partnership, the firm acquired an international reputation for their high quality editions of the classics, such as Homer's Iliad and Odyssey (1756-58).
 They also published ordinary editions of both classical and modern authors, bringing the works and values of the Enlightenment within reach of the ordinary citizen.
 Many titles were scholarly, and although some were produced as collectors' items (such as miniatures), they were all carefully edited, neatly formatted on good paper and excellent value.
 In particular, Foulis set a new standard of title-page layout, replacing a contemporary vogue for unhelpful clutter with classical simplicity and elegance.